 There are many great options for hearing aids.
-If hearing loss is frustrating and making it difficult to communicate, speak to a professional about hearing aid options.
+If hearing loss is frustrating and makes it difficult to communicate, speak to a professional about hearing aid options.

 Psychological Effects of Hearing Loss

-Hearing loss may be a physiological change for the body.
+Hearing loss may be a physiological change in the body.
 However, it can cause psychological side effects.